- Unless expressly provided otherwise in quotation, all quotations are subject to these general terms of ordering and supply.

 (f) Participate in any recall or audit of the Devices required by the TGA regulator or other relevant authority.

-13. These conditions come into force as each party accepts the terms of agreement by signature or course of conduct and shall continue until termination by reasonable notice.
+- These conditions come into force as each party accepts the terms of agreement by signature or course of conduct and shall continue until termination by reasonable notice.
 These conditions are subject to such amendment and alteration from time to time as required to ensure compliance with TGA Law.
-The Supplier shall endeavor to promptly notify the Client of any such changed conditions.
+The Supplier shall endeavour to promptly notify the Client of any such changed conditions.

 - The Client shall use the Devices at its own risk, shall be responsible for supervising its operation and shall indemnify the Supplier from claims arising from its use or operation.